Weikai-Xu/Weikai-Xu.github.io/_pages/about.md

 # 🔥 News
 - *2022.6.6*: &nbsp;🎉🎉 Our stereo depth coprocessor has sucessfully been taped out in TSMC 28nm CMOS technology!
 - *2023.5.24*: &nbsp;🎉🎉 One paper "A 1920×1080 129fps 4.3pJ/Pixel Stereo-Matching Processor for Pico Aerial Vehicles" has been accepted by IEEE ESSDERC/ESSCIRC 2023!
+- *2024.2.8*: &nbsp;🎉🎉 One collaborative paper "Stereo Matching Accelerator with Re-Computation Scheme and Data-Reused Pipeline for Autonomous Vehicles" has been accepted by IEEE Transactions on Circuits and Systems I: Regular Papers!
 - *2024.2.27*: &nbsp;🎉🎉 One paper "Genetic Quantization-Aware Approximation for Non-Linear Operations in Transformers" has been accepted by ACM/IEEE Design Automation Conference (DAC) 2024! **(Acceptance Rate: 23%)**
 - *2024.2.27*: &nbsp;🎉🎉 One paper "Additive Partial Sum Quantization" has been accepted by ACM/IEEE Design Automation Conference (DAC) 2024 Work-in-Progress Poster Session!